Can You Give Away Your Student Loans?September 8, 2021

 Student loans can’t be given to another borrower in their current state.
 Lenders don’t allow you to transfer ownership of your loans to another person.
 Even if you took out money on behalf of someone else — for example, a parent taking out Parent PLUS Loans to pay for their child’s undergraduate degree — you are solely responsible for the loan’s repayment, and your child doesn’t have any legal responsibility to repay the debt.

 With both federal and private student loans, the only way to transfer the loans into someone else’s name is to refinance them through a private refinancing lender.
+At ELFI, we only allow the transfer of student loans from a parent to their child.

 How to transfer student loans to another person